section-engineering-education/engineering-education/content/articles/servlet-request-and-servlet-collaboration/SevletRequest and ServletCallaboration.md

 [Get project source code here](https://github.com/Evanslodoctor/ServletDispatcher-sourse-code)

 ### Conclusion
 In conclusion, we learned some of the `ServletRequest` methods and `ServletDispatcher` methods and how to implement them with the help of examples.
-We discussed both these interfaces (`ServletRequest` and `ServletDispatcher`) and what they comprise of.
+We discussed both these interfaces (`ServletRequest` and `ServletDispatcher`) and what they comprise.

  This article will help you get started with servlet and understand how users send requests to a server.
 From here, you should be able to use servlet and JSP technology to build your dynamic website.